FBI investigated four Americans on Russia collusion suspicions: Comey

 In the hearing on Friday, Republican Congressman John Ratcliffe asked Comey whether the FBI had “any evidence” of collusion between the Trump campaign and Russia when agents briefed Trump as a candidate in 2016 about foreign intelligence threats.

-Comey said the probes into the four Americans began in late July but that he was not sure when Trump agents briefed Trump.
+Comey said the probes into the four Americans began in late July but that he was not sure when agents briefed Trump.

 “If it was after July 29th, then the answer would be, yes, we had some reason to suspect that there were Americans who might have assisted the Russians,” Comey said, according to the transcript.
 He said the four Americans “had some connection to Mr. Trump.”